-A thorough application process including discussions with officers and coordinated community consultation exercise generated significant local support, enabling Planning Potential to secure approval for a new ALDI store on an allocated employment site in Hertford.
+A thorough application process including discussions with officers and coordinated community consultation exercise generated significant local support, enabling Planning Potential to secure approval for a new Aldi store on an allocated employment site in Hertford.

-An application for an ALDI foodstore in Hertford secured unanimous approval at Planning Committee in July 2018.
-This granted permission for the delivery of a 1,735 sqm foodstore and 113-space car park.
+An application for an Aldi food store in Hertford secured unanimous approval at Planning Committee in July 2018.
+This granted permission for the delivery of a 1,735 sqm food store and 113 space car park.

-Summary of achievements
+Summary of Achievements

 - Coordination of pre-application discussions with the local planning authority

-- Coordination of planning application preparation and submission
+- Coordination of planning application and submission

-- Presenting to Town Council and Ward Councillors
+- Presenting to Town and Ward Councillors

-- Project management of the consultant team
+- Project management of the consultant ream

 - Securing unanimous approval at Planning Committee